XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 It is most prominently known from its usage for the Semitic language Arabic and from that language's close association with Islam, since most religious Muslim literature is written in Arabic.
-As a result, many other non-Semitic communities in and around the culturally Arabic/Muslim sphere of influence have also adopted the Arabic script to represent their local languages Farsi (Iran), Pashto (Afghanistan), Mandinka (Senegal, Gambia), Malay (Malaysia, Indonesia), etc.
+As a result, many other non-Semitic communities in and around the culturally Arabic/Muslim sphere of influence have also adopted the Arabic script to represent their local languages, like Farsi (Iran), Pashto (Afghanistan), Mandinka (Senegal, Gambia), Malay (Malaysia, Indonesia), etc.
 Some of these communities have introduced new letters for the alphabet, often based on the existent ones, to account for sounds and features not found in the original Arabic language.

 Arabic is an abjad, meaning that, in principle, only the consonants of a given word will be written.
-Like most other abjads, it is 'impure' in that the long vowels (/a:/, /i:/, /u:/) are also written, the latter two with the same character that is also used for /j/ and /w/.
+Like most other abjads, it is 'impure' in that the long vowels (/a:/, /i:/, /u:/) are also written, the latter two with the same characters that are also used for /j/ and /w/.
 The missing information about the presence and quality of short vowels must be filled in by the reader; hence, it is usually necessary for the user to actually know the language that is written, in order to be able to fully pronounce the written text.